-----

 Harry LEMBECKretired - Kennesaw, Georgia USA

-You mentioned the weight of this fireback, which may limit how you can handle it, but ideally it should be spaced out a little bit from the wall rather than being bolted tight to it, and with an air gap on the bottom, because the way such devices help provide fire protection is by being having air cool the radiant heat they absorb, and they're able to do a better job with air flowing on both sides of it, and not conducting heat directly to the wall.
+You mentioned the weight of this fireback, which may limit how you can handle it, but ideally it should be spaced out a little bit from the wall rather than being bolted tight to it, and with an air gap on the bottom, because the way such devices best help provide fire protection is by being having air cool the radiant heat they absorb, and they're able to do a better job with air flowing on both sides of it, rather than conducting heat directly to the wall.

 Regards,